sghuang19/ee326-sp21/README.md

 >In computer science and telecommunication, *Hamming codes* are a family of linear error-correcting codes.
 Hamming codes can detect up to two-bit errors or correct one-bit errors without detection of uncorrected errors.
 By contrast, the simple parity code cannot correct errors, and can detect only an odd number of bits in error.
 Hamming codes are perfect codes, that is, they achieve the highest possible rate for codes with their block length and minimum distance of three.
 Richard W. Hamming invented Hamming codes in 1950 as a way of automatically correcting errors introduced by punched card readers.
 In his original paper, Hamming elaborated his general idea, but specifically focused on the Hamming (7, 4) code which adds three parity bits to four bits of data.[^hamming]

 [^hamming]: [Wikipedia: Hamming Code](https://en.wikipedia.org/wiki/Hamming_code)

+When a computer stores or moves data, data bit errors may occur.
+As a common self correcting coding technology, Hamming code is widely used in memory (RAM) to detect and correct single bit errors by inserting a verification code into the transmitted message stream.

+The main feature of Hamming code lies in its special parity bit setting.
+The parity bit is set at the position of $2^n$, and each parity bit is responsible for the parity check of a specific block, so that there are even `1` in the corresponding block.
+Through multiple parity checks, the location of the error can be determined, which is convenient to expand the scale and the proportion of redundant space is small.

+In this project, we will use Hamming code to realize the self correction of binary code, and combine this self correction technology with image steganography to enhance the robustness of image steganography, so that the steganographic information in the image has a certain ability to resist noise interference.
+Finally, we introduce noise to test the accuracy of binary coding after the steganographic information passes through AWGN channel.

 ## Methodology